Manage Azure Stack storage accounts

 Select Configuration then edit the retention period value.

 Set the number of days and then save it.

 This value is immediately effective and is set for your entire region.

 One of the side effects of having a retention period is that a deleted account continues to consume capacity until it comes out of the retention period.
-As a cloud operator you may need a way to reclaim the deleted account space even though the retention period has not yet expired.
+As a cloud operator, you may need a way to reclaim the deleted account space even though the retention period hasn't yet expired.

 You can reclaim capacity using either the portal or PowerShell.

 Navigate to the storage accounts pane.
 See Find a storage account.

 Select Reclaim space at the top of the pane.

 Wait for success notification.
 See the bell icon on the portal.